H584958/ML_2/readme.md

 We tried using PyCaret, but didnt get it to work, so we dropped it entirely.

 We tried using different diffent models, K-nearest neighbors, Stochastic gradient descent, logastic regression, and ended up with random forest regressor.

+We used the joblib library to export our model, and then we deployed with Flask.